 No matter the age, the Denver Firefighters Museum should be visited by locals and travelers alike.

 Denver Firefighters Museum, 1326 Tremont Pl., Denver, 303-892-1436

-Monday to Saturday: Open 10 a.m. to 4 p.m.
+Tuesday to Saturday: Open 10 a.m. to 4 p.m.

-Closed Sunday and major holidays.
+Closed Sunday & Monday and major holidays.

 Seniors (65+) & Students (w/ID): $8

-Children 2-12: $6
+Juniors 2-12: $6

 There are meters on both sides of the street throughout the immediate area that cost $1 per hour with a 2 hour limit.

 For longer term parking, you may use one of the many pay parking lots within close walking distance.
-Their prices vary between $5-12 for daily rates.
+Their prices vary between $5 to $12 for daily rates.